glitchin-gitcord/WRO2023-TeamT.W.L_Public_Repository/README.md

 HOW THE CAMERA WORKS

 _The artificial vision algorithms that are used to recognize objects or colors are computer programs that process the images captured by the OV2640 camera and extract relevant information from them.
 For example, to recognize colors, We use an algorithm that converts color images to grayscale and then applies a red, green or blue color mask depending on the color we want to detect.
-Then, we calculate the percentage of pixels of the desired color in the image and compare it with a predefined threshold to determine whether or not there is presence of the color.
-The way to load the code would be to connect a Micro-USB cable to the USB port of the ESP32, start loading the code from the programming environment and wait for the process to finish._
+Then, we calculate the percentage of pixels of the desired color in the image and compare it with a predefined threshold to determine whether or not there is presence of the color._

 HOW TO COMPILE THE CODE TO THE VEHICLE

 _If you already finished the code that you are going to enter to ESP-32, the process of compiling it would be the following:_
-- _Connect the ESP-32 to the computer through a Micro-USB_
+- _Connect the ESP-32 to the computer through a Micro-USB cable_
-- _Look for the button in the IDE to transfer the code_
+- _Look for the button in the Programming Environment to transfer the code_
 - _Wait for it to finish_

 --------------------------------------------------------------------------------------------------------------------------------------